MicrosoftDocs/sql-docs/docs/reporting-services/url-access-parameter-reference.md

 ### HeaderArea

-Controls the header display for the Report Viewer web part.
+Control the header display for the Report Viewer web part.
 The default value is **Full**.
 Valid values are:

 - **Full**: Displays the complete header.
 - **BreadCrumbsOnly**: Displays only the breadcrumb navigation in the header to inform the user where they are in the application.